python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_URH/030_Generate_a_signal.md

 - Right click and select Edit on the pause in the window, change the Pause Length to 0 and hit ok.

 - Click the Generate file button at the bottom and navigate to your project folder and save the file.
+    - It is not necessary to rename the file, if you do ensure it is still a `.complex` file.

 - Now change tabs to the Interpretation tab.
-    - If the generated signal is not already showing click and drag the file `generated.complex` to the grey space on the right.
+    - Click and drag the file `generated.complex` (or whatever you renamed it) to the grey space on the right.

 ![generated_file.png](https://github.com/python-can-define-radio/sdr-course/blob/main/classroom_activities/Chx_Misc/Images/generated_file.png?raw=true)